MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # VPStudio Virtual Production sample project

-My new Virtual Production project has many new features and is easier to setup.
-Feel free to use anything you find here in your own projects, please credit me, Greg Corson, for helping you out.
+VPStudio is my latest Unreal Virtual Production example and is the one you should use.
+Feel free to use anything you find here in your own projects, if you can please credit me, Greg Corson, for helping you out.

-Please subscribe to [my youtube channel](https://www.youtube.com/user/GregCorson) and check it out for tutorials on Virtual Production.
-You can also ask me for help on [this discord channel](https://discord.gg/ReEhkhc).
+Please subscribe to [my youtube channel](https://www.youtube.com/user/GregCorson) I always post to YouTube when something new is available and there are a lot of tutorials there too.
+You can also ask for help on [this discord channel](https://discord.gg/ReEhkhc).

-This is an active project and will be seeing new checkins FREQUENTLY.
-You should use the latest release from the releases section here on github doing.
-Cloning the repository will get you the latest but may include work-in-progress code that isn't tested or is not complete.
-Remember to keep backup copies!
+The github is updated FREQUENTLY.
+Please use the [latest release from the releases section](https://github.com/MiloMindbender/UE4VirtualProduction/releaseshere) or clone the repository from the latest release tag to make sure you are not getting an untested work-in-progress.

-# Tutorials are coming

-I usually release tutorials at the same time as a new VPStudio release but some people really wanted to see the blueprints for OSC, the flying logo and the flying screen features.
-So I'm doing this release so you can have a look at it.
-If you can't figure out how things work don't worry, I should have tutorials out fairly soon.
+Remember to KEEP BACKUP copies of all your projects!

+# Updating to New Releases

+If you have customized VPStudio for your own hardware, I don't know of a good way to update it without wiping out the changes you have made.
+So please KEEP BACKUPS of all your projects and a record of what you changed so you can apply the same changes to a new release.
+If anyone knows of a good way to solve this problem, please let me know.

+ALWAYS get VPStudio working on your hardware first and save a copy of the working version before trying to use it with your own Unreal levels and assets!
+Use the Epic launcher "clone" function to make a copy of any project.

-# The sample level IS boaring!
+# Yes the sample level IS boaring!

-A lot of content, including Epic "free" stuff, is licensed so you can use it in games and videos but you CAN NOT redistribute the assets.
-Unfortunately, all the demos I've done so far have been done with Epic models so I can't redistribute them to you.
+A lot of content, including Epic "free" stuff, is licensed so you can use it in games and videos but you CAN NOT redistribute it to other people.
 My sample only uses Unreal builtin content to avoid licensing issues and keep the project small.
-VPStudio is pretty easy to use with your own content.
+See the [use your own sets tutorial](https://youtu.be/trlpmm5gI6U) on my YouTube channel for help on using your own content.
+Almost all the demos on my channel were done with Epic "free" content that you can download yourself and use with VPStudio.
+Epic releases new free content every month..

-If you are an artist and would like to help by contributing original material under creative commons license, please let me know.
+If you are an artist and would like to help by contributing a better sample level under creative commons license, please let me know.

 # Setup VPStudio

-Before adding any of your own content to VPStudio, get the demo level working on your hardware.
-Once the demo level is working you will have a template you can use the Epic launcher "clone" function on to make a copy you can add your own content to.

 Right now VPStudio is setup for an AJA Kona HDMI video capture card and VIVE trackers.
 If you have a BlackMagic DeckLink or other card/webcam you will need to replace the assets found in the Aja folder with ones for your hardware.
-Look at [Unreal Pro Video](https://docs.unrealengine.com/en-US/Engine/ProVideoIO/index.html) for information on setting up BlackMagic and Aja cards and [Using WebCams](https://docs.unrealengine.com/en-US/Engine/MediaFramework/HowTo/UsingWebCams/index.html) for info on webcams.
+Look at [Unreal Pro Video](https://docs.unrealengine.com/en-US/Engine/ProVideoIO/index.html) for how to set up different BlackMagic and Aja cards.
+[Using WebCams](https://docs.unrealengine.com/en-US/Engine/MediaFramework/HowTo/UsingWebCams/index.html) shows how to use most USB webcams.
 If you are not using VIVE hardware, you will have to make your own tracker actors.
 See VPStudioCore->Trackers folder for examples.

 Follow [tutorial 1](https://youtu.be/wWPZjX29asM) and [tutorial 2](https://youtu.be/kRUbUaESw80) to make a rig in Unreal that shows how your camera and tracker are mounted.
 There are sample rigs in VPStudio but if they don't match your camera/lens/tracker setup you won't get good alignment of real and virtual objects in your scene.
 [Tutorial 3](https://youtu.be/4LjvekNocD4) shows how to setup VIVE controller buttons to control things.
 Make sure your VIVE trackers are setup to Special_1, 2, etc. as shown here.
 [Tutorial 4](https://youtu.be/UGHjwZ6J13E) shows how to setup the studio and fine tune your camera and tracker alignment [totorial 5](https://youtu.be/trlpmm5gI6U) shows how to add your own sets and assets to a copy of VPStudio.